-All e-mail correspondence between TNA and the Department of Health & Social Care, where the e-mail subject or content contains either of the search terms:
+All e-mail correspondence between TNA and the Department of Health & Social Care during the period 1st Aug 2016 – 31st Dec 2016, where the e-mail subject or content contains either of the search terms: “contaminated blood” & “Penrose”.

-We are unable to provide you with some of the information you have requested because it is covered by the exemption at sections 36 (2)(b)(i)(ii) and 38(1)(a) of the Act.
+We are unable to provide you with some of the information you have requested because it is covered by the exemption at section 36 (2)(b)(i)&(ii) of the Act.

 Some information within the requested material is also covered by the exemption at section 40(2) of the FOI Act.
 This exempts personal information about a ‘third party’ (someone other than the requester), if revealing it would break the terms of Data Protection Legislation.
 Data Protection Legislation prevents personal information from release if it would be unfair or at odds with the reason why it was collected, or where the subject had officially served notice that releasing it would cause them damage or distress.
 Personal information must be processed lawfully, fairly and in a transparent manner as set out by Art.
 5 of the General Data Protection Regulation (GDPR).

 Section 36 (2)(b)(i)(ii), and 40(2) information has therefore been redacted from the attached material.
 For further information about why these exemptions have been applied, please see the explanatory Annex at the end of this letter.